mervinTEE/ExploreASL-Tools/README.md

 - Load of previous grading from csv file with past gradings (limitations: needs to ensure that it is the right csv file)
 - Added prompts when you are trying to load the path to avoid accidental refresh.
 - Added field to name your csv export file and prompts to warn about overwriting existing files.
 - Added additional version (QC_TwoPanel.R) which allows you to scroll through two views concurrently.
-Preload your images into two folders and provide the paths accordingly.
+Pre load your images into two folders and provide the paths accordingly.
 Ensure that each folder has the same subjects' images.
+CSV file path will always be taking reference from first directory Loaded
 - Added counter to inform the number of images left to grade
 - Added comment field to provide additional information about the image when needed.